kehers/kehers.github.com/_posts/2015-03-23-experiments-recording-audio-in-browser.markdown

 ---
 published: true
-title: Experiments: recording audio in browser
+title: Recording audio in browser
 layout: post
 ---
 With advancements in HTML5, audio recording in browser is now easier than before.
 Even though the underlying technologies, Web Audio API + WebRTC, is [not fully supported across browsers](http://caniuse.com/#search=webrtc), it is a better alternative to having users install addons or download extensions to enable audio recording in browser.